gitrenga/HelperNotes/FunctionalProgramming.md

  - Parallelism
  - Less garbage collection due to reduced number of object created in FP
  - Compiler can optimize it better for memory and performance
+ - Pure Function - returns same value for same input if its called any number of times
+ - lamda in java have to use variables which are final or effectively final (not final but not modified in code)

 # Code examples to understand FP

 ```